serializingme/website-content/content/post/2018-08-10-reversing-the-tc7210-embedded-linux-firmware.md

 +++
 banner = "/uploads/2018/08/technicolor-loves-linux.png"
-categories = [ "Linux", "Network", "Reverse Engineering" ]
+categories = [ "Linux", "Hardware Hacking", "Reverse Engineering" ]
 date = "2018-09-30T15:00:00+00:00"
 excerpt = "How to reverse the TC7210 Linux firmware and how to run extracted executables in QEMU..." format = "post"